dssg/hitchhikers-guide/tech-tutorials/commandlinetools/README.md

 ## Group Challenges

 1) Create a final weather file that just has weather data from OHARE airport for days when it rained, and change PRCP to RAIN.
+Save the sequence of commands to a shell script so it's replicable by your teammate and push to a training repository you've created on github.

 2) Create a separate file with just the weather from OHARE for days when the tempurature was above 70 degrees F. (hint: try using csvgrep to filter a specific column on a range of values)